poma/docker-gen/README.md

 Environment variables starting with `nginx_*` are added as nginx config parameters to `/etc/nginx/conf.d/env.conf`, both upper and lower case are supported.
 Example: `nginx_client_max_body_size=30M`

+This fork automatically pulls and rebuilds on Docker Hub on any changes in upstream repo

 Example docker file:

 ```yaml